pearcmd.php的利用

 • 输入验证:严格过滤 LFI 参数,禁止 .. 和绝对路径。

-2. Prerequisites
+2. Prerequisites (Prerequisites)

-The three essential conditions for a successful attack are:
+The “three elements” for a successful attack:

 2. register_argc_argv = On: